 I Found a Baby Raccoon.
 What Should I Do?

 If you find a baby raccoon, first call Willowbrook Wildlife Center at 630-942-6200 to determine if the animal truly needs assistance.
-The center does not accept raccoons from outside DuPage County.
+Beginning Nov.
+15, 2023, the center will no longer accept raccoons.
 Recordings provide information after hours, and additional assistance is included on this webpage.

 Signs a Baby Raccoon May Need Medical Help

 - Obvious fracture

 - Swollen, crusty and red eyes or obvious eye injury

 How to Help a Baby Raccoon

 Raccoons can have spring and fall litters.
 A mother raccoon often leaves her young for extended periods at a time.
 Unless a baby raccoon is exhibiting a sign that it needs help, please try to leave it alone.

 If the mother raccoon does not return to her baby or it is in an unsafe location and you can get to it, then take a few simple measures to help it.

 Steps to Reunite a Raccoon With Its Mother